Dive Resort Marketing Case Study

 When the Reef House approached us, it was operating as The Reef House Resort as it had for decades.
-For background, the company began operations as a fishing lodge back in the 1950’s.
+For background, the company got its start as a fishing lodge back in the 1950’s.
 It still serves a significant number of loyal anglers.
 Diving operations began in 1971, making The Reef House the oldest diving resort on all of Roatan.

 The Reef House has just 11 rooms and can host up to 21 guests on the property.
 There is a main lodge and bar a few sandy steps from the rooms.
 Dining is family style.
 The menu is determined by the chef, but special diets and requests are generously accommodated.
 Given its age and remote location, The Reef House offers clean rooms, great food, incredible diving and the coolest vibe in the Caribbean.

 However, to call the Reef House a “resort” conjures thoughts of sugar sand beaches, fancy restaurants, monogrammed towels and concierge service.
 The Reef House is for divers seeking once-in-a-lifetime access to the best coral reefs in the world and a great place to hang out with other divers to live and breathe scuba for a week away from real life.
 Owner David Byrne recognized this and suggested The Reef House Resort would be better promoted as The Reef House Lodge.
 We agreed.

 The obvious goal for The Reef House is to keep those 11 rooms filled with divers as much of the year as possible.
 To accomplish that, we knew we would have to create detailed profiles of travelers seeking adventure and one-of-a-kind experiences over amenities.
 A healthy percentage of divers fit this category, so identifying them is easy.
 It’s reaching them that presents the challenge.